LaunchCodeEducation/linux/content/configurations/ubuntu/ubuntu-iso-instructions/index.md

 Under Controller:IDE it says Empty.
 This is because we haven't told the machine which ISO to use for this Virtual Machine.
 Click on the `Empty` section below the Controller: IDE.

 ![empty-section-undercontrolleride-image](pictures/empty-section-undercontrolleride-image.png?classes=border)

+{{% notice note %}}
+The icon is an image of a CD, indicating we are configuring this virtual machine to boot off of the files stored on the virtual optical drive.
+{{% /notice %}}

 ### Optical Drive